AwesomeLemon/ENCAS/README.md

 It utilizes multiple pretrained supernetworks that have different operations and search spaces.
 Our algorithm is multiobjective: in a single run, it finds many models with different trade-offs between accuracy and FLOPS.

-This repo contains the code for our paper "Evolutionary Neural Cascade Search across Supernetworks" (link), which includes ENCAS, ENCAS-joint, and reproduction of Neural Architecture Transfer (https://arxiv.org/abs/2005.05859).
+This repo contains the code for our paper [Evolutionary Neural Cascade Search across Supernetworks](https://arxiv.org/abs/2203.04011), which includes
+ENCAS, ENCAS-joint, and reproduction of [Neural Architecture Transfer](https://arxiv.org/abs/2005.05859).

 ## Results